rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/2-types-operators-expressions.md

 vacated bits with zero; this is equivalent to multiplication by `4`.
 Right shifting an `unsigned` quantity always fills vacated bits with zero.
-Right shifting a signed quantity will fill with sign bits ("arithmetic shift") on some machines and with O-bits ("logical shift") on others.
+Right shifting a signed quantity will fill with sign bits ("arithmetic shift") on some machines and with 0-bits ("logical shift") on others.

 The unary operator `~` yields the one's complement of an integer; that is, it converts each 1-bit into a 0-bit and vice versa.
 For example,